 About 200 parents attended a forum on school safety, taking the opportunity to ask questions about what security measures have been taken to prevent a shooter from entering a school building or stop someone meaning harm to students.

-The March 12 forum took place in the aftermath of recent incidents that raised concerns in the community, starting with the shooting deaths of 17 high school students in Parkland, Florida on Feb.
+The March 12 forum took place in the aftermath of recent incidents that raised concerns in the community, starting with the shooting deaths of 17 high school students and adults in Parkland, Florida on Feb.
 14, and followed by a cautionary search for a gun at Westford Academy after an alleged threat on March 2.
 No weapon was found.
 On March 6, a 21-year-old school custodian was allegedly caught with an illegal firearm on the grounds of the Crisafulli School where he was employed.
 [Continue reading below.]

 The discussion was moderated by Superintendent Everett V. Olsen who addressed the thorny issues involved in securing a school building.

 “Things that you would ordinarily think we don’t think about, we’ve thought about,” he said.
 “But no matter how much we’ve thought about it, there’s still more to think about as we go forward.”

 Olsen’s checklist included an overview of modifications made to the school buildings, such as locking all doors and facilitating quarterly checks by the fire department, establishing a crisis management team in each of the town’s nine public schools, installing interior and exterior security cameras with a viewing monitor elsewhere in the building and a direct feed to the police department, and employing the use of portable radios with direct communication to police.